Dodd-Frank Act Stress Test (Company Run)

 These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across three or more macroeconomic scenarios, along with qualitative information on methodologies.

 Covered institutions are required to complete reporting templates using financial information as of December 31 each year.
-For 2019, the OCC has finalized the following templates and instructions:
+For 2020, the OCC has proposed the following templates and instructions:

 Disclosure of Annual Stress Test Results

 The Annual Stress Test rule (12 CFR 46.8) requires the covered institutions to publish a summary of the results of its annual stress tests.
 The required summary of results may be published on the covered institution's website or in any other forum that is reasonably accessible to the public.